 Leadership’s Fiduciary Responsibilities

 Furthermore, board members also have fiduciary responsibilities that cannot be delegated.
-Fiduciaries hold a position of trust, must act with the highest good of the organization in mind, and should maintain a higher standard than the professional staff.
+Fiduciaries hold a position of trust, must act with the highest good of the organization in mind and should maintain a higher standard than the professional staff.

-There are three core fiduciary responsibilities – duty of care, the duty of loyalty, and duty of obedience.
+There are three core fiduciary responsibilities – duty of care, the duty of loyalty, and the duty of obedience.
 Duty of care means treating the university’s affairs – financial oversight, compliance with laws, and commitment to the institutional mission and rules – with the same care as they do with their own individual responsibilities.
 Duty of loyalty requires a trustee to put the university’s interests first, practice personal integrity and transparency, support the Board’s decisions and adhere to the university’s conflict of interest policy.
-Duty of compliance ensures that the university is in alignment with all federal, state, and local laws as well as institutional bylaws and policies.
+The duty of compliance ensures that the university is in alignment with all federal, state, and local laws as well as institutional bylaws and policies.